diagrams/diagrams-doc/doc/manual.rst

 eventually be merged into the main diagrams codebase; for now, you can just import it if you need fancier font support.

+XXX write more here, with an example or two

 .. _`SVGFonts package`: http://hackage.haskell.org/package/SVGFonts

 Images